jro31/jethro-codes/_articles/projects/meals-of-change.md

 When I'd finished the Rails bootcamp that largely introduced me to coding, the first project I made, starting the day after graduation while still drunk from the night before, was another recipes app called 'Plant as Usual'.

 It was an app for plant-based recipes, and the rationale behind the name was how some people think of plant-based meals as very bland.
-'Plant as Usual' was an ironic play on the phrase 'bland as usual', where the app would try to show that plant-based recipes were anything but bland.
+'Plant as Usual' was an ironic play on the phrase 'bland as usual', where the app would try to show that plant-based recipes were anything but.

 It was also that the domain only cost £6 per year.
 Had I been able to afford it, I'd have gone for something much more generic.

-That app, Plant as Usual version 1, was the first app that I built and hosted from scratch, and it led to me getting my first coding job.
+That app, [Plant as Usual version 1](https://github.com/jro31/plantasusual), was a Rails monolith, and the first app that I built and hosted from scratch, and it led to me getting my first coding job.
 But alas, a year or so later, now with some experience under my belt, I looked back at this app with a bit of shame for how bad the code now looked to me.

-That spawned Plant as Usual version 2; a much improved, from the ground up rebuild of Plant as Usual version 1.
+That spawned [Plant as Usual version 2](https://github.com/jro31/Plant-as-Usual-2); a much improved, from the ground up rebuild of Plant as Usual.

 But for however improved the Rails code within it was, the front-end was built with jQuery.

-At this point, never having the time to grasp the basic workings of React, I found jQuery far easier to work with, despite the way that people spoke about it online as some archaic language.
+At this point, never having taken the time to grasp the basic workings of React, I found jQuery far easier to work with, despite the way that people spoke about it online as some archaic language.

 _"Hey... it works for me"_, I thought to myself.